gvwilson/sensibleadventures/santas/santas.md

 "It's awful.
 It's really, really awful this time."

-Gran-Granna Tumbly wriggled out of the hug.
+Gran-Granna Tumbly wriggled out of the beard and the hug.
 "Let me guess---did your llamas eat your favorite hat again?"

 "The llamas are rather gone,"
+said a second santa,
-said the second santa who had come down the stairs behind the first one.
+who had come silently down the stairs behind the first one.
 She was no taller than Finner, but lean where the first santa was brawny, and her uniform---Finner did a double take.
-Her hood was red and white,
-but the rest seemed to be changing color to match the carpet on the stairs.
+Her hood and sack were red and white, but the rest seemed to be changing color to match the carpet on the stairs.
 And---was that an ax strapped to the first santa's back?
 A really big ax that looked like it was designed for chopping the heads off trolls